wp-plugins/robo-gallery/readme.txt

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

-= How to define custom hover effect for some gallery thumbnail? =
+= How to insert gallery into Wordpress page or post? =

-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.
+When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
+Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = How to define video for some gallery image? =